Call our National Helpline on 01-2107906 or email alex@bodywhys.ie

 • Possible food texture issues

-• Generalised anxiety, depression, obsessive compulsive disorder (OCD), Attention Deficit Hyperactivity Disorder (ADHD)
+• Generalised anxiety, depression, obsessive compulsive disorder (OCD), ADHD

 • Difficulties with sustained attention and visual-spatial skills